 Tip: To see how your law firm prices compare to the average attorney hourly rate in your area, plug your state, practice area, and hourly rate into our Legal Rate Benchmark Calculator.
-You’ll get a quick look at how your lawyer rates compare to your peers.
+You’ll get a quick look at how your legal pricing compares to your peers.

 Law firm pricing models

-There are a number of broad-based models that may guide how typical lawyer fees are set:
+So, how do lawyers price their services?
+There are a number of broad-based legal pricing strategies that may guide how typical lawyer fees are set: